torproject/onionbalance/docs/README.md

 more resilient and reliable by eliminating single points-of-failure and by protecting the identity key.

-[Onionbalance][] allows for scaling across multiple [Onion Service][] instances with no additional software or Tor modifications necessary on the Onion Service instance.
+[Onionbalance][] allows for scaling across multiple [Onion Service][Onion Services] instances with no additional software or Tor modifications necessary on the Onion Service instance.

 [Onionbalance]: https://gitlab.torproject.org/tpo/onion-services/onionbalance
 [Onion Services]: https://community.torproject.org/onion-services